 Assistant Director Externship Program

 Judicial Clerkships are a highly valued credential in virtually all legal markets.
-They are post graduate positions serving as a legal advisor to a judge.
+They are post- graduation positions serving as a legal advisor to a judge.
 Typically, this employment commences in the September following the bar examination.
-Please see the FAQ list for more information.
+Please contact our office for more information.